List of Canadian restaurant chains: Cactus Club Cafe

-The Fuller family also owns Earls, Joey's, Cactus Club, Saltlik Steakhouse.
+The Fuller family also owns Earls, Joey's, Cactus Club and Saltlik Steakhouse.

 Chairman's Brands

 Chairman's Brands is a privately held corporation dedicated to the franchising, development, and marketing of quick-service restaurants.
 Until 2006, its main operation was Coffee Time with operations in Canada, Greece, Poland, China, Qatar and Saudi Arabia.
 The chain's first store was opened in 1982 by Tom Michalopoulos in Bolton, Ontario.
 In October 2006, the company doubled in size, when it purchased the Afton Food Group, a company whose assets included Robin's Donuts, 241 Pizza and Mrs. Powell's Cinnamon Buns.
 The company also operates Eggsmart, and The Friendly Greek.
 In all, Chairman's Brands operates more than 500 stores across Canada under its seven brands.

 As of November 15, 2016, they operated eight brands with over 440 locations in five countries.
 The brands were 241 Pizza, Coffee Time, Eggsmart, Mia Fresco, New Orleans Pizza, Robin's, and The Friendly Greek.